TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraScript:IsOnInstance(instance: Instance): ()`

 This method allows you to check if the Behavior of the `AuroraScript` is on the specified `Instance`.

+### `AuroraScript:SignalFired(instance: Instance, topic: string)`

+This method allows you to create a Signal that is fired when the `AuroraScriptObject` of the `AuroraScript` publishes a value with a topic.

 ## Behavior